jeffknupp/blog/content/2014-03-12-what-is-a-web-server.md

 ## The simplest web server

-In [the previous post](!!), I described the simplest possible web server.
+In [the previous post](http://jeffknupp.com/blog/2014/03/03/what-is-a-web-framework/) I described the simplest possible web server.
 Much like an echo server, its reply to messages is fixed.
 Rather than echoing back the input message, however, it always responds with a static, stock message.
 The code for such a server follows: